nils-n/keep-walking/TESTING.md

 ### Results Chrome Lighthouse

 All pages were tested with Google lighthouse using the `chrome-debug` browser as described in this document, using Option 4 of the Lighthouse documentation for testing authenticated pages [Running Lighthouse on Authenticated Pages](https://github.com/GoogleChrome/lighthouse/blob/main/docs/authenticated-pages.md), after globablly installing `lighthouse` with `node`.
+All Tests passed.

 <table>
   <tr>